syslac/metal_machine/README.md

 This is achieved by combining data about user attendance with a geocoding layer.
 The easiest way to get both, if you are a <a href="https://www.setlist.fm/">setlist.fm</a> user, is to retrieve it through their API.

-However, the app provides a way to be independent from any specifica API provider, as the geocoding layer can be provided by native Android API or by <a href="https://www.openstreetmap.org">OSM</a>, and it can import a CSV from the user, if the attendance data is kept manually up to date.
+However, the app provides a way to be independent from any specific API provider, as the geocoding layer can be provided by native Android API or by <a href="https://www.openstreetmap.org">OSM</a>, and it can import a CSV from the user, if the attendance data is kept manually up to date.
 And also if you use setlist.fm, it provides an option to export the underlying SQLite database, as a partial cloud backup.

 ## Name